Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 Also you will enjoy our new real time statistics (CPU / GPU usage, RAM / VRAM used, ... ).
 Many thanks to **Redtash1** for providing the framework for this new feature !
 You need to go in the Config tab to enable real time stats.

 ### July 21 2025: WanGP v7.12
 - Flux Family Reunion : *Flux Dev* and *Flux Schnell* have been invited aboard WanGP.
 To celebrate that, Loras support for the Flux *diffusers* format has also been added.

 - LTX Video upgraded to version 0.9.8: you can now generate 1800 frames (1 min of video !) in one go without a sliding window.
 With the distilled model it will take only 5 minutes with a RTX 4090 (you will need 22 GB of VRAM though).
-I have added options to select higher humber frames if you want to experiment (go to Configuration Tab / General / Increase the Max Number of Frames, change the value and restart the App)
+I have added options to select higher humber frames if you want to experiment

 - LTX Video ControlNet : it is a Control Net that allows you for instance to transfer a Human motion or Depth from a control video.
 It is not as powerful as Vace but can produce interesting things especially as now you can generate quickly a 1 min video.
 Under the scene IC-Loras (see below) for Pose, Depth and Canny are automatically loaded for you, no need to add them.